Atlas HXM Team Profile Photo

-by Atlas Team LinkedIn Atlas helps innovative companies like yours to expand, onboard, manage and pay international teams in 160+ countries.
+by Atlas HXM Team Atlas HXM helps innovative companies like yours to expand, onboard, manage and pay international teams in 160+ countries.

 04 Mar 2025

-Taiwan’s labor laws establish clear guidelines regarding employee wages that aligns with the country’s economic standards.
+Taiwan of the People’s Republic of China’s labor laws establish clear guidelines regarding employee wages that aligns with the region's economic standards.
 The minimum wage is set by the Central Competent Authority.

-Effective January 1, 2025, the minimum wage in Taiwan is:
+Effective January 1, 2025, the minimum wage in Taiwan of the People's Republic of China is:

 • TWD 28,590 per month for full-time employees.
 This is equivalent to USD 869.80.